 - The first two statements are entity-wide financial statements that provide information about the Authority's overall financial position and results.
-These statements, which are presented on an accrual basis, consist of the Statement of Net Position and the Statement of Activities.
-The Statement of Net Position includes all of the Authority's assets and liabilities.
+These statements, which are presented on an accrual basis of accounting, consist of the Statement of Net Position and the Statement of Activities.
+The Statement of Net Position includes all of the Authority's assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position.
 All of the current year's revenue and expenses are accounted for in the Statement of Activities regardless of when cash is received or paid.
-Most of the Authority's activities are business-type activities and are reported in proprietary funds. - The remaining statements are fund financial statements of the Authority's proprietary funds which operate similar to business activities and for which the Authority follows an accrual basis of accounting and the governmental funds, which are special revenue funds. - The basic financial statements also include a "Notes to Financial Statements" section that explains the information in the entity-wide and fund financial statements.
+Most of the Authority's activities are business-type activities and are reported in proprietary funds - The remaining statements are fund financial statements of the Authority's proprietary funds which operate similar to business activities and for which the Authority follows an accrual basis of accounting, and the governmental funds, which are special revenue funds that follow the modified accrual basis of accounting. - The basic financial statements also include a "Notes to Financial Statements" section that explains the information in the entity-wide and fund financial statements.
 The notes also provide a more detailed explanation of data and significant accounting procedures and policies.